MySQL

 connect.max-retries

-The maximum number of retries after a failed connection to the MySQL server.
+The maximum number of retries after a failed connection to the MySQL database service.

 No